imrimt/IRBowdoin_survey_pivoter/software_updates.md

 - Require all inputs and outputs to be xlsx files.
 - Clean up config file, remove unnecessary fields.
 - Allow the user to specify certain non-case-sensitive text responses in the config file that should not be included in the domain analysis/computation.

+### 4/12/2017:
+- To-do: Come up with new names for each column
+- Rerun the tests to make sure that the script is still behaving correctly after the updates on 4/7.